cspi-git/ultimate-privacy-guide/README.md

 +  [postmarketOS](https://postmarketos.org/) - Touch optimised and pre-configured version of Alpine Linux.
 + [PureOS](https://www.pureos.net/) - Operating system developed by purism for the Librem 5.
 + [Plasma Mobile](https://www.plasma-mobile.org/) - Plasma, in your pocket.
 Privacy-respecting, open source and secure phone ecosystem.
++ [Trisquel](https://trisquel.info/) - If you want a really lightweight and privacy-focus OS.
+Trisquel is for you.
 + [mobian](https://mobian-project.org/) - Debian for mobile.

 ### Social Networks and Platforms